ProjectRecommend/docs/design-docs/Raghav/srs.md

 > **comments**:
 Rajdeep: System features should have been augmented with a use case diagram to enhance its usefulness and show how the user is interacting with the system.
 It is also not clear how the user will interact with the system in order to get his job done and what are the direct and indirect user interactions that the user does.

+> Surajnath: Overall study is good but you must have added use case diagrams it.
+I know you have very less time left.
+But should add it in upcoming versions.

 # 5. Other Nonfunctional Requirements <a name="onr"></a>
 * System must be robust enough to handle huge music collection.
 * UI must be very elegent and simple.